Insurance in Superannuation

 - Undertaking independent research on the costs and benefits of group insurance within superannuation.

-The ISWG is committed to improving consumer value and experience.
-The paper asks for submissions from stakeholders on member communication and engagement proposals.
-Industry and stakeholder feedback will help shape an enforceable Code of Practice and Good Practice Guidance for Trustees, to be published by the ISWG later this year.
+Industry and stakeholder feedback will help shape an enforceable Code of Practice and Good Practice Guidance for trustees.

 About the Insurance in Superannuation Working Group

-The ISWG is comprised of Australia’s superannuation bodies, the Australian Institute of Superannuation Trustees (AIST), the Association of Superannuation Funds of Australia (ASFA), the Financial Services Council (FSC), Industry Funds Forum (IFF) and Industry Super Australia (ISA), who share the common belief that group insurance in superannuation is fundamentally the right policy setting for millions of Australians.
-This group also includes representative life insurers, superannuation funds and consumer representatives.
+The Insurance in Superannuation Working Group (ISWG) is comprised of Australia’s superannuation bodies, the Australian Institute of Superannuation Trustees (AIST), the Association of Superannuation Funds of Australia (ASFA), the Financial Services Council (FSC), Industry Funds Forum (IFF) and Industry Super Australia (ISA), who share the common belief that group insurance in superannuation is fundamentally the right policy setting for millions of Australians.
+This group also includes representative life insurers, superannuation funds and consumer advocates.